 The labelling follows the Community legislation and contains clear, precise and correct information regarding the ingredients used in the food production phase and the product’s nutritional characteristics and use.

 The former meets all nutritional needs by providing all the necessary nutrients.
 The latter are foods that need to be combined with others.
-Complementary foods include, for example, snacks, the market for which is constantly growing.
+Complementary foods include, for example, snacks, which are constantly growing in the market.

 Then, there are the specifications concerning the percentage of individual raw materials used.
 Thus, in ascending order of rate, one can find forms such as: